peteroupc/peteroupc.github.io/bernoulli.md

 - $EGF(\lambda) = \sum_{k\ge 0} \lambda^k \frac{V(k)}{k!}$ is an _exponential generating function_, which completely determines a permutation class.
 -  The probability that $r$ many values of $X$ are rejected by the von Neumann schema (for the choices of $g$ and $h$ above) is $p(1 − p)^r$, where $p=(1-\lambda) EGF(\lambda)$.

 The von Neumann schema uses **Algorithm BR**, where in step 1, the von Neumann schema as given in the Flajolet paper does the following: "Flip the input coin repeatedly until it returns 0.
-Set _X_ to the number of times the coin returned 1 this way."[^46]  Optionally, step 2 can be implemented as described in Flajolet et al., (2010\)[^1]: generate  _X_ uniform(0, 1) random variates, then determine whether those numbers satisfy the given permutation class, or generate as many of those numbers as necessary to make this determination.
+Set _X_ to the number of times the coin returned 1 this way."[^46]  Optionally, step 2 can be implemented as described in Flajolet et al., (2010\)[^1]: generate  _X_ uniform random variates between 0 and 1, then determine whether those numbers satisfy the given permutation class, or generate as many of those numbers as necessary to make this determination.

 > **Note:** The von Neumann schema can sample from any _power series distribution_ (such as Poisson, negative binomial, and logarithmic series), given a suitable exponential generating function.
 However, the number of input coin flips required by the schema grows without bound as _&lambda;_ approaches 1.
 >